truderung/argparse/README.md

 ```

 The arguments need to be defined in `options` as follows:
-- put option string into quotation marks
+- put the `options` string into quotation marks
-- all arguments start with -
+- all arguments start with - or --
 - all arguments end with :

 Mandatory arguments have in addition:
 - no default value
 - multiple arguments are separated by space
-e.g.: "-username:" or "-username: -password:"
+e.g.: "--username: --password:"

 Optional arguments have in addition:
 - a default value
 - multiple key-value pairs are separated by space
-e.g.: "-username:paulo -high: 160cm
+e.g.: "-username:paulo -high:160cm"

 Flags:
 - are handled same as arguments, but are given without value
+- be aware of : at the end of a flag, e.g.: "-q:"
 - given flags are set into environment as true; non-existent are set as false
-- can be defined as both mandatory and optional, but it's not allowed to skip an mandatory one
+- they can be defined as both mandatory and optional, but it's not allowed to skip an mandatory one

 Implementation inspired by [this](https://stackoverflow.com/questions/3973824/windows-bat-file-optional-argument-parsing/8162578#8162578) and by [this](https://stackoverflow.com/questions/55523387/local-variable-and-return-value-of-function-in-windows-batch)

-# usage
+## usage

 ```batch
 call argparse <options> %*